 Athletic performance and conditioning for dancers

-This UW Health Sports Rehabilitation program is geared towards healthy dancers of all levels and dance backgrounds.
+This Sports Performance program is geared towards healthy dancers of all levels and dance backgrounds.
 It is not a program designed to teach dance techniques as you would learn them in a studio.
 We will be focusing on the elements of strength, stability and control that dancers need to improve technical skills.
 You will learn how to move as an athlete and become a stronger dancer who can move with correct muscle activation to help prevent injuries.

 Lumbo-pelvic alignment and postural awareness with basic dance positions

 Core strength awareness and strength building based on the Pilate's method